Horse racing in Great Britain: Key data

 The Chief Executive of the BHB stated in the 2005 annual report that "Success was achieved in an environment of great uncertainty."
 The sport is adapting to the loss of income from pre-race data following court ruling prohibiting the practice of charging for such in 2004 and 2005, to which the BHB attributes the fall in prize money in 2005.
 The data charges were themselves designed to replace income lost when a statutory levy was abolished.
 In 2004 attendances exceeded 6 million for the first time since the 1950s (2004 annual report).
 The decrease in 2005 is attributable to the closure of Ascot Racecourse for redevelopment for the entire year.

 Racehorse welfare

 A 2006 investigation by The Observer found that each year 6–10,000 horses are slaughtered for consumption abroad, a significant proportion of which are horses bred for racing.

 The industry produces approximately 5,000 foals, whilst 4–5,000 racehorses are retired each year, 90 being taken into care by the industries charity Retraining of Racehorses.
 Research conducted by the Equine Fertility Unit found that 66% of thoroughbred foals were never entered for a race, and more than 80% were no longer in training after four years.
 Foal production has increased threefold since 1966.
 Racehorses are capable of living for more than 30 years.

+Illegal road racing

+'Pony and trap' racing on roads, associated with the UK Traveller community, has been raised as a road hazard by several councils in Great Britain.
+This has lead to police action and restriction on the use of these carriages on roads in Buckinghamshire and Oxfordshire.